particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 There are three main varieties of LTE service:

 - LTE Cat 1 is what's used by your mobile phone.
 It's different than the IoT variations supported by Particle devices.
 - LTE Cat M1 is a version of LTE that is used for relatively low data rate, low-cost, and low-power applications.
-The Particle LTE devices support LTE Cat M1.
+Particle LTE devices support LTE Cat M1.
 - LTE Cat NB1 is a different low-cost and low-power version of LTE, with even lower data rates.
 While Particle LTE device hardware can support NB1, it is not officially supported at this time.

 At this time, Particle is unable to provide worldwide roaming for LTE devices using the Particle SIM and they can only be used in the United States.